Diabetes & Exercise – Having Diabetes, will exercise worsen my health ?

 - Keeping glucose levels under control

-- Making the muscle tissue more sensitive to insulin (especially for type 2 diabetics)
+- Making the muscle tissue more sensitive to insulin, especially in type 2 diabetes

 - Losing or maintaining weight